 - Salt and pepper for seasonings, garlic powder is great too

 Then if you want to dip into mayonnaise or fry sauce you’d want that too for the end.
+They go great with our Instant Pot bang bang shrimp pasta for dinner.

 If all your store has is larger you might want to add a bit of water to a shallow dish, slice in half with cut side down and paper towels on top and microwave for a few minutes to soften.
 Then follow directions below.
 Really large ones with ultra tough leaves aren’t going to work very well for this method.
 Steaming is better for those.